LaunchCode-Education-Archived/gis-devops-OLD/studios/AWS2/README.md

 - Return to the EC2 Instances Dashboard.
 - Select your instance.
-- Above, click "Actions", then click "Image", then "Create Image"
+- Above, click "Actions", then click "Image", then "Create Image."

 ![](../../materials/week05/lb-cloud/create-image-menu.png)

-- Give your image a useful name so you can find it again later
+- Give your image a useful name so you can find it again later.
-- Give your image a helpful description
+- Give your image a helpful description.
-- Ensure "No reboot" is **not** selected
+- Ensure "No reboot" is **not** selected.
   - Taking an image of a running instance is risky as it may catch it in the middle of writing to a file.
 Just leave this as "No reboot" unless there's a valid reason to not.
-- Click "Create Image"
+- Click "Create Image."

 ![](../../materials/week05/lb-cloud/create-image-popup.png)